 You are not permitted to ride the chairlift with an Uphill Ticket.

 Uphill travel is prohibited between 4 pm and 6 am.
 Please respect and be familiar with the mountain’s hours of operation.
-Headlamps and reflective clothing are recommended.
+Headlamps and reflective clothing are recommended during sunrise ascents

 At the beginning of the season, uphill access is not permitted due to snowmaking and grooming operations.
-Please contact Guest Services to confirm uphill access is allowed.
+Access will be permitted once Kanc/Spratt are open for the season.
+Please refer to the Snow Report for updates

 - Closed trails are prohibited at all times.